AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

 A good introduction to Javascript/AJAX can be found here: https://www.w3schools.com/js/js_ajax_intro.asp

 ## Double Movement Detection with FSM
 The different states of movement detection and the alarm wait time is implemented as [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).
-This is an easy way to maintan different states in a sketch, avoiding complex if/then/else constructs.
+This is an easy way to maintain different states in a sketch, avoiding complex if/then/else constructs.

 The states are defined here: